Exposed: How Russia offered to fund Italy's Salvini

 Asked by EUobserver if he and his colleague, Tizian, felt at risk over their Russia investigation given the fearsome reputation of Putin's intelligence services, Vergine said: "We were there for two days with a lot of other colleagues from the international press at a public event the day before [the Metropol Hotel talks]".

-"When you do an investigation like this, you always have some concern, but there are more dangerous things you can do than going to to a five-star hotel in Moscow," he said.
+"When you do an investigation like this, you always have some concern, but there are more dangerous things you can do than going to a five-star hotel," he said.

 "I wouldn't feel so comfortable about going back to Moscow after this," Vergine added, however.